 Using the Kent camera, we can quantify perfusion directly by determining the ratio of oxygenated to deoxygenated hemoglobin.
 Furthermore, because the data can be collected in less than a second, the device can help to quantify the effect of our treatments, and allow us to easily monitor the patient's condition on a regular basis.-

-The perfusion images provided by the Kent Imaging device can help clinicians distinguish between wounds that are sufficiently oxygenated and will heal over time, and those which are not sufficiently oxygenated and will require more aggressive treatments in order to heal.
-The Kent Imaging device aids medical professionals in delivering the best course of treatment by providing an understanding of the wound’s oxygenation status, and convenient tracking of changes in the wound.
+The oxygen saturation images provided by Kent’s KD203 can help clinicians distinguish between wounds that are sufficiently oxygenated and will heal over time, and those which are not sufficiently oxygenated and will require more aggressive treatments in order to heal.
+The KD203 aids medical professionals in delivering the best treatment plan by providing an understanding of the wound’s oxygenation status, and convenient tracking of changes in the wound.

 |Rapid Assessment: Quickly and easily assess the wound bed and surrounding tissue without the use of dyes or patient contact.|

 |Wound Debridement: Clearly identify non-viable tissue in and around the wound bed.
 Repeat imaging as needed to confirm graft survival.|

 |Patient Compliance: Share images with patients to provide a visualization of treatment progress.
 Encourage patients through treatment and therapy.|

 |Perioperative Use: Track and compare the same patient throughout their care.
 Assess patients from the E.R., clinic, preoperative planning, intraoperative assessment, postoperative surveillance, acute and long term care setting.|

 |Monitoring and Tracking of Wounds: Ability to assess dehisced, chronic, or slow healing wounds in conjunction with Hyperberics or other treatments without the need for injections or patient contact.|